MD5 Hash Converter — Free Online MD5 Calculator

-Calculate the MD5 hash of any string instantly in your browser.
-Widely used for file integrity checks, but not recommended for security purposes due to proven collision attacks.
+Convert any text into its MD5 hash value instantly and for free, right in your browser — nothing is sent to a server.
+Handy for file integrity checks, but not recommended for security due to proven collision attacks.

 Tips